WHY ADDICTION TREATMENT DOESN’T WORK

 In precisely the same ways that abdication of critical thought, professional responsibility to do no harm, and of evidential and ethical reasoning led to creation by the medical industry of the predictable, avoidable, and lethal Opioid Crisis, TAU for problem substance use in the U.S. has been driven by fabricated “knowledge” and evidence-free medical understanding that predicts failed treatment outcomes and harm.

-in a follow up post the disease or “hijacked brain” model of substance use is dismantled, with links to primary research, as being invalidated by all relevant lines of research including longstanding epidemiological studies, logic, and the nature and course of relapse.
+But it’s not just the lack of gains and worsening public health epidemic despite decades and $billions in public resources hijacked by the medical model that dismantles it as fiction.
+In a companion post the disease or “hijacked brain” model of substance use is dismantled, with links to primary research, as being invalidated by all relevant lines of research including longstanding epidemiological studies, logic, and the nature and course of relapse.

 For a “disease of the brain”.